Free software: Definition and the Four Essential Freedoms of Free Software

 Freedoms 1 and 3 require source code to be available because studying and modifying software without its source code can range from highly impractical to nearly impossible.

 Thus, free software means that computer users have the freedom to cooperate with whom they choose, and to control the software they use.
 To summarize this into a remark distinguishing libre (freedom) software from gratis (zero price) software, the Free Software Foundation says: "Free software is a matter of liberty, not price.
 To understand the concept, you should think of 'free' as in 'free speech', not as in 'free beer'".
 (See Gratis versus libre.)

 In the late 1990s, other groups published their own definitions that describe an almost identical set of software.
 The most notable are Debian Free Software Guidelines published in 1997, and The Open Source Definition, published in 1998.

 The BSD-based operating systems, such as FreeBSD, OpenBSD, and NetBSD, do not have their own formal definitions of free software.
 Users of these systems generally find the same set of software to be acceptable, but sometimes see copyleft as restrictive.
 They generally advocate permissive free software licenses, which allow others to use the software as they wish, without being legally forced to provide the source code.
 Their view is that this permissive approach is more free.
 The Kerberos, X11, and Apache software licenses are substantially similar in intent and implementation.

 Examples

 There are thousands of free applications and many operating systems available on the Internet.
 Users can easily download and install those applications via a package manager that comes included with most Linux distributions.

 The Free Software Directory maintains a large database of free-software packages.
-Some of the best-known examples include the Linux kernel, the BSD and Linux operating systems, the GNU Compiler Collection and C library; the MySQL relational database; the Apache web server; and the Sendmail mail transport agent.
+Some of the best-known examples include Linux-libre, Linux-based operating systems, the GNU Compiler Collection and C library; the MySQL relational database; the Apache web server; and the Sendmail mail transport agent.
 Other influential examples include the Emacs text editor; the GIMP raster drawing and image editor; the X Window System graphical-display system; the LibreOffice office suite; and the TeX and LaTeX typesetting systems.